 These cookies are necessary for a website to perform in an orderly manner.
 Functional cookies use your browser preferences, for instance.
 Therefore you need to set your preferences, for your language or region, only once.

 These cookies enable us (Unchain) to analyse how our visitors (users) interact with the website.
 This way, we can continuously improve the functionalities and content on the website.
 Unchain uses Google Analytics for this.
 To be fully GDPR compliant, we do not share any data with Google.
-Via our partner Contentleaders, we have a Data Processing Agreement with Google.
+Via our partner Contentleaders (B2B marketingbureau), we have a Data Processing Agreement with Google.

 Identification/ Authentication cookies